doolin/patentprocessor/test/readme.txt

 "&#38;" is a HTML4.0 Special Entity that renders a "&" that needs to be dealt with in the field checking).
 Possible solution here called "Beautiful Soup": http://www.crummy.com/software/BeautifulSoup/

-  In Test_SQL_Patent.py, need to finish testing the other methods other than tblBuild(), implement logging
+  In Test_SQL_Patent.py, need to finish testing the other methods other than tblBuild(), implement logging.
+Create a mock patent and run searches against it to test it.

   Continue documentation for edge cases (start tag, end tag, extra or missing fields)